jontom11/stubhub/README.md

 Many times I want to find events based on lowest price and this is my journey to developing it.

 ## How to Run
 This app requires two servers running simultaneously.
 First will be for the client and second will be for the server.

-* Be sure to be in the root folder of Stubhub and Run 'yarn start' on the command line
+* Be sure to be in the root folder of Stubhub and Run `yarn start` on the command line
-* Open another terminal tab, cd into stubhub/server folder and run 'yarn start'
+* Open another terminal tab, cd into stubhub/server folder and run `yarn start`

-Step one will start the client on localhost:3000 and download node_modules for the client.
+Step one will start the client on `localhost:3000` and download node_modules for the client.

-Step two will start the server on localhost:3001 and download node_modules for the server.
+Step two will start the server on `localhost:3001` and download node_modules for the server.

 ## Updating to New Releases